zeriontech/Web3Swift/CONTRIBUTING.md

 3. Constant values that are used in the test follow this structure
     ```
-    private let CONTANT = "Some test value for test purposes."
+    private let CONTANT: SomeType = "Some test value for test purposes."
     ```
     In other words, do not hardcode the constants in the test methods or constructors.